ahmdmhd/s2dm/examples/graphql-to-skos/README.md

 ns:Vehicle.averageSpeed a skos:Concept ;
     skos:prefLabel "Vehicle.averageSpeed"@en ;
     skos:definition "" ;
-    skos:note "Definition was inherit from the description of the element ns:Vehicle.averageSpeed" ;
+    skos:note "Content of SKOS definition was inherited from the description of the GraphQL SDL element Vehicle.averageSpeed whose URI is ns:Vehicle.averageSpeed." .
-    rdfs:seeAlso ns:Vehicle.averageSpeed .

 ns:Vehicle.adas a skos:Concept ;
     skos:prefLabel "Vehicle.adas"@en ;
     skos:definition "" ;
-    skos:note "Definition was inherit from the description of the element ns:Vehicle.adas" ;
+    skos:note "Content of SKOS definition was inherited from the description of the GraphQL SDL element Vehicle.adas whose URI is ns:Vehicle.adas." .
-    rdfs:seeAlso ns:Vehicle.adas .
 ```

 ### 4. Enum Concepts